exasol/project-keeper/doc/system_requirements.md

 `feat~mvn-integration~1`

-PK can be integrated in the maven lifecycle.
-By that it can break the CI build if the project structure is invalid.
+PK can be integrated into the maven lifecycle.
+By that, it can break the Continuous Integration (CI) build if the project structure is invalid.

 Needs: dsn